Orange left arrow graphic.Orange right arrow graphic.

 Welcome to Sri Lanka, a small island crammed full of treasures, with no fewer than eight UNESCO World Heritage Sites.

 This study tour provides unique insight into Sri Lanka’s veterinary practice and rich diversity of wildlife.
-Meet with your Sri Lankan counterparts and, through a range of specialist visits and talks, gain a general overview alongside specialist visits encompassing the Animal Wellness Trust, Giritale Wildlife Centre, AMBA forest reserve, Peradeniya Veterinary Hospital, Elephant Transit Home, located near Udawalawe National Park, and Yala National Park.
-During these visits meet with with local experts, such as an Elephant Researcher, formerly of the World Bank and also Director General of Wildlife, who will do a presentation on the management of the Human Elephant conflict in Sri Lanka.
+Meet with your Sri Lankan counterparts and, through a range of specialist visits and talks, gain a general overview alongside specialist visits encompassing the Animal Wellness Trust, Giritale Wildlife Centre, Amba Estate, Peradeniya Veterinary Hospital, Elephant Transit Home and Yala National Park.
+During these visits meet with local experts, such as elephant researcher Dr. Sumith Pilapitiya, formerly of the World Bank and Director General of Wildlife, who will present on the management of human-elephant conflict - a significant problem in Sri Lanka.

 There is also a full cultural programme and ample free time to relax by the pool, join optional activities or explore at your own pace.